letaprodoit/lapdi-easy-dev/README.txt

 == Changelog ==

+= 2.0.0 =
+* Enhancement.
+New Version of LAPDI Easy Dev with all new features
+* Enhancement.
+Latest version of FontAwesome
+* Enhancement.
+Latest version of Smarty
+* Enhancement.
+Latest version of PHPMailer
+* Enhancement.
+Latest version of Bootstrap
+* Enhancement.
+New form fields
+* Enhancement.
+New WP Rest API support
+* Enhancement.
+Simplified required plugins specifications
+* Enhancement.
+Simplified incompatible plugins specifications
+* Enhancement.
+Added Let A Pro Do IT!
+Helper library

 = 1.3.8 =
 * Bug: Fixed issue with term data not updating when saving category information
 * Enhancement: Updated Smarty version to 3.1.29